hhariri/CleanCode/README.md

 Currently includes:

-* InjectionHappyDetector - Detects when a constructor has more than X interfaces passed in.
+* TooManyDependencies - Detects when a constructor has more than X interfaces passed in.
 X is configurable via options dialog

 ## Installing